-Please request copies of transcripts from Carondelet's Data Analyst.
+Please request copies of transcripts from Carondelet's Director of Ed.
+Tech.
 Grades for Carondelet course work are placed on the transcript and pre-approved non-Carondelet course work is noted as well.

 2.21 Valedictorian Selection

 In accordance with the mission of Carondelet High School, a select number of seniors will be invited in the second semester to participate in the Valedictorian Selection process.
 The students must: